pasindujr/soundcloud-player/README.md

 1. Created `Search` object.
 2. Created 2 functions `pressEnter()` and `click()` using the object.
 3. Those two functions are used to get the search keyword when pressed "enter" or clicked the search icon.

+## Reset Function

+1. As a extra, added a "Reset" button to clear the `localStorage()` and reload the page.